Jawahir01/Sparkling-Minds-Kids-Club/TESTING.md

 No errors or warnings were found when passing through the official W3C validator.
 This checking was done manually by copying the view page source code (Ctrl+U) and pasting it into the validator.
     - 	CSS Validation:
 Full CSS Validation Report
-No errors or warnings were found when passing through the official W3C (Jigsaw) validator except for the warnings about the use of css root variables and webkits for the box-shadow.
-However, css code works perfectly on various devices.
+No errors or warnings were found when passing through the official W3C (Jigsaw) .

     -	JS Validation:
 Full JS Validation Report
-No errors or warning messages were found when passing through the official JSHint validator.
-However, the validator has pointed out that the module variable is not used, but this variable is needed for automated testing.
-Needless to say, as the modern js syntax was used (the Optional Chaining method - ?.) /* jshint esversion: 11 */ was added to the top of the file.
+No errors or warning messages were found when passing through the official JSHint validator

     -	Python Validation:
 Full Python Validation Report